nicolasdespres/hunittest/README.md

   [coverage](https://pypi.python.org/pypi/coverage/4.0a5).
 * Automatically pop-up a page with the error message if any (see `--pager` options).
+* Support `--pdb` option to start debugging when the first error happens.
 * Tested with Python 3.4.x

 # Installation